singingwolfboy/netlify-home/_posts/2016-01-05-a-step-by-step-nanoc-on-netlify.md

 In the file and folder tree above, there are some distinct folders and to create content and customize the layout, it's important to know what goes where and why!

-In Nanoc we use the term layouts instead of templates and these all go in the **layouts folder**.
+In Nanoc we use the term layouts instead of templates and these all go in the **layouts** folder.

-The content we're creating goes in the **content folder** and here you'll find the landing page and a stylesheet, ready for editing.
+The content we're creating goes in the **content** folder and here you'll find the landing page and a stylesheet, ready for editing.

-Then there's the **lib folder**, which contains custom Ruby code.
+Then there's the **lib** folder, which contains custom Ruby code.

-Of the files its worth noting that **nanoc.yaml** contains site-wide configuration details and that the **Rules** file is used by Ruby to describe how pages and assests will be processed.
+Of the files its worth noting that **nanoc.yaml** contains site-wide configuration details and that the **Rules** file is used by Ruby to describe how pages and assets will be processed.

 #### 5. Edit Landing Page
 To distinguish our new basic Nanoc site, we'll start by editing the two files it comes with as default.
 We take the *index.html* file and change its extension to reflect that we're using markdown instead of html and it becomes *index.md*.
 In the content I remove any HTML tags and instead I insert some sample markdown text content and change its title.
 Take note that this file only contains the content of the page and none of the layout.